Selected Passages from Hungarian-Ottoman Wars

 Ottoman cavalryman

-The famous Bey of Szigetvár, Naszuf, and his unit was snared in a trap and killed near Babócsa Castle.
-As a result, the Bey became a “Ghazi” aka martyr himself because he was killed in battle, according to the Ottomans’ belief.
-Here is more about Babócsa castle:
+The renowned Bey of Szigetvár, Naszuf, and his unit were trapped and killed near Babócsa Castle.
+Consequently, the commander became a “Ghazi,” meaning a martyr, as per the Ottoman tradition of dying in combat.
+Here is more about Babócsa Castle:

 https://www.hungarianottomanwars.com/kingdom-of-hungary/babocsa/